TurtleCode84/tracktask/README.md

 Additionally, tasks can be grouped in collections, which can be shared with other users and modified by them if they have the right permissions.
 [Learn more](https://tracktask.eu.org/about)

 ## Where is it?
 TrackTask is a browser-based web app that can be accessed at https://tracktask.eu.org.
-We've done our best to ensure support for all major web browsers, including ease of use on mobile devices.
+We've done our best to ensure support for all major web browsers, including ease of use and PWA installability on mobile devices.

 ## What's been made so far?
 Glad you asked!
 Here's a running features list: